cloudamqp/terraform-provider-cloudamqp/docs/resources/vpc_connect.md

 If no existing VPC available when enable VPC connect, a new VPC will be created with subnet `10.52.72.0/24`.

-More information can be found at: [CloudAMQP privatelink](https://www.cloudamqp.com/docs/cloudamqp-privatelink.html)
+More information can be found at: [CloudAMQP VPC Connect](https://www.cloudamqp.com/docs/cloudamqp-vpc-connect.html)

 -> **Note:** Enabling VPC Connect will automatically add a firewall rule.